jbcodeforce/flink-studies/docs/coding/flink-sql.md

     ```
     This will only work in clustomized flink client with the jar from flink faker.

-???- question "The different execution mode"
+???- question "What are the different SQL execution modes?"

-    Using previous question table and counting the element in the table using
+    Using previous table it is possible to count the elements in the table using:

     ```sql
     select count(*) AS `count` from pageviews;
     ```

-    we get different behavior depending of the execution mode:
+    and we get different behavior depending of the execution mode:

     ```sql
     set 'execution.runtime-mode' = 'batch';